Student Belonging and Community Awards

 - Must be a Degree-seeking undergraduate student

 Students of any year of study, from any UAF-affiliated campus, working toward an Occupational Endorsement, Certificate, Associate's Degree or Bachelor's Degree in any discipline are eligible to apply for and participate this award.
-Graduated undergraduate students are not eligible to apply. - Registration:
+Middle College students, graduated undergraduate students and graduate students are not eligible undergraduate students. - Registration:

 - Students must be enrolled in at least 3 credits at any UAF-affiliated campus for the funded award term.